RealImage/QLedger/README.md

 The transactions and accounts can be filtered from the endpoint `GET /v1/:model/search` using the following query primitives.

 - `terms` query
-Find rows where atleast one of the field with the specified value exists.
+Find rows where atleast one of the `terms` with the specified key-value pairs exists.

 - `range` query
-Find rows where atleast one of the field with the specified range exists.
+Find rows where atleast one of the item with the specified `range` exists.

 - `exists` query
 Find rows where atleast one of the fields exists with any value.

+> The `/v1/:model/search` follows a subset of [Elasticsearch querying](https://www.elastic.co/guide/en/elasticsearch/reference/current/term-level-queries.html) format.

 Here are samples how transactions can be filtered.